 We will retain your personal information only for so long as reasonably necessary for the purposes set out above, in accordance with applicable laws.

-- A right to access to your personal information
+- A right to access to your personal information;

-- A right to request us to correct inaccurate information or update incomplete information
+- A right to request us to correct inaccurate information or update incomplete information;

-- A right to request that we restrict processing of your information in certain circumstances
+- A right to request that we restrict processing of your information in certain circumstances;

-- A right to object to us processing your personal information for our legitimate business interests or direct marketing purposes
+- A right to object to us processing your personal information for our legitimate business interests or direct marketing purposes;

 - A right to have your information deleted or our use of your data restricted in certain circumstances.
 We may be unable to comply with a data deletion request where doing so would place us in breach of our obligations under applicable laws, regulation or codes of practice.
-However, in some circumstances, you may be able to request that your data be blocked from further processing
+However, in some circumstances, you may be able to request that your data be blocked from further processing;

 - A right to withdraw consent at any time where processing is based on consent.

 If you wish to exercise any of your data rights, you can contact us at email@example.com.
-If we are unable to handle your request fully within one month (due to the complexity or number of requests) we may extend this period by a further two months and shall explain the reason why.
+If we are unable to handle with your request fully within a one month (due to the complexity or number of requests) we may extend this period by a further two months and shall explain the reason why.

 If you have a complaint or concern about how we use your personal data, please contact us in the first instance firstname.lastname@example.org and we will attempt to resolve the matter as soon as possible.
 You also have the right to complain to the Data Protection Commission or another supervisory authority at any time.

 We maintain reasonable security measures to safeguard Personal Data from loss, interference, misuse, unauthorised access, disclosure, alteration or destruction.
 We also maintain reasonable procedures to help ensure that such data is reliable for its intended use and is accurate, complete and current.

 How to contact us